pinobatch/numism/docs/gb_emu_testing.md

 add hl, de
 ; First inst can be SUB A (97) to set N and clear H,
-; AND A (A7) to set H and clear N, or OR A (B7) to clear NH ; Play with DE: 77+88 is neither, 87+88 is C, 68+88 is H, 78+88 is HC
+; AND A (A7) to set H and clear N, or OR A (B7) to clear NH ; Vary DE: 77+88 is neither, 87+88 is C, 68+88 is H, 78+88 is HC

 INST E8FEF5C1E8FE, SP D000
 ; disassembles to
 add sp, -2
 push af
-pop bc     ; Watch bit 4 of C, which shows the carry for D000+FFFE add sp, -2
+pop bc     ; C bit 4 shows carry for D000+FFFE add sp, -2 ; F bit 4 shows carry for CFFE+FFFE
 ```

-If SP is not pointing into HRAM, the carry from E8 and F8 in NO$GMB
+If SP points outside HRAM, the carry from E8 and F8 in NO$GMB
-and KiGB will always equal bit 7 of the relative value.
+and KiGB practically always equals bit 7 of the relative value.

 If it's any comfort, NO$GMB and KiGB do better than VBA and TGB Dual.
 They at least pass Blargg's `daa` test for all values of AF.